 Dusty Strings Music Store and School

 3406 Fremont Avenue North

-Emerald City Guitars in Seattle's Pioneer Square, well known for its fascinating selection of new and vintage acoustic and electric guitars, amps, and accessories, has recently acquired a 1968 Fender Jazz electric bass guitar in good condition.
-"The slim neck feels great in the hands and is effortless to play," the website proclaims.
-"Adjust the controls to accomplish an impressive array of classic Fender tones."
+Emerald City Guitars in Seattle's Pioneer Square, well known for its fascinating selection of new and vintage acoustic and electric guitars, amps, and accessories, has recently acquired a 1949 Epiphone Zephyr Regent Deluxe archtop.
+"This fantastic-sounding guitar is fitted with its two original pick-ups for a timeless vintage archtop tone and is in original condition with the exception of a professionally done refret and replaced knobs," the website proclaims.

 Emerald City Guitars

 The print edition of Heritage Music Review is available by subscription for $15 per year and on sale at the following Seattle newsstands and music venues: